GeiloChef/personal-documentation/docs/github/create-new-empty-repository.md

 ___

-*You have now successfully created an empty GitHub*
+*:heavy_check_mark: You have now successfully created an empty GitHub.*